 The processes involved in developing and adopting the MCS descriptions are producing a satisfactory result overall.
-However, there are instances where the reasons for FMO requirements and their involvement in implementation, and the FMO's expectations, are not well understood, suggesting scope for more dialogue rather than regulatory changes.
+However, there are instances where the reasons for FMO requirements and the FMO's expectations, are not well understood, suggesting scope for more dialogue rather than regulatory changes.
 At all levels, there are areas in the MCS where simplification or streamlining appear to be possible without upsetting the balance between the legitimate interests of the Donors and the autonomy of the Beneficiary States.

-There is scope to simplify the process of preparing and adopting the MCS descriptions to address perceptions that adoption at country level is burdensome and significantly delays the start of implementation of programmes without adding to the quality (as opposed to the clarity) of the MCS.
-There is scope to explore other ways of improving the quality of MCS and adopt risk-based approaches.
+There is scope to simplify the process of preparing and adopting the MCS descriptions to address perceptions that adoption at country level is burdensome and significantly delays the programme launch without enhancing the quality (as opposed to the clarity) of the MCS.
+There is scope to explore other ways of improving the quality of MCS and to adopt risk-based approaches.
 Programme-level MCS, which are not reviewed by the FMO, do not cause significant issues.
 However, it is questionable whether these documents are actually needed in all cases as they are rarely used.

 The level of burden of checks and balances in the EEA and Norway Grants MCS is similar to that for EU Funds.
-But the difference in the level of financial allocation of both funding schemes creates a perception that the burden is disproportionate without that necessarily being the case given the Grants' legitimate interest in accountability.
+But the difference in the level of financial allocation of both funding schemes creates a perception that the burden is disproportionate without that necessarily being the case, given the Grants' legitimate interest in accountability.

-Some of the reporting requirements create a burden for stakeholders in the Beneficiary States and create a generally burdensome framework, which makes the distribution of resources suboptimal.
+Some reporting requirements generate burden for stakeholders in the Beneficiary States and create a generally burdensome framework, which makes the distribution of resources suboptimal.
 There are examples of simplification measures adopted in the EU Funds, which could also be relevant for the Grants, and help simplify some reporting and other requirements and limit the burden on Beneficiary State stakeholders.